howset/so_long/README.md

 - ~~put pixel to window.~~
 - ~~put xpm to window.~~
 - combine both in the same window.
-- parse args.
+- parse args. - just check # of args and file extension
-- parse map.
+- parse map.- use gnl?

 to check:
 - https://github.com/PandeoF1/42-so_long - funny so bad